varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading.rst

 Changes to VCL
 ==============

-Much of the VCL syntax has changed in Varnish 4.
+The backend fetch parts of VCL have changed in Varnish 4.
 We've tried to compile a list of changes needed to upgrade here.

 Version statement